 - 1/2 cup granulated sugar

 - 2 teaspoons vanilla extract

-- Combine the flour, cornstarch, baking soda, and salt together in a medium bowl.
-Whisk to break up clumps.
-Set aside.
+- In a small bowl combine the flour, cornstarch, baking soda, and salt.
+Stir with a whisk to break up any clumps.

 - In a mixing bowl with a hand mixer, or use a stand mixer, beat the butter, brown sugar, and sugar together until it's combined and lighter in color.
 About 1-2 minutes.

 - Add the egg and vanilla extract.
 Beat together just until combined.

 - Dump the dry ingredients into the butter mixture and beat, on low speed, until combined. * Mixture may appear crumbly (and not like normal cookie dough), which is normal, but if you press some dough between your fingers it should form into a dough shape.